 The physical system is typically described by a partial differential equation (PDE) together with boundary conditions and may include some algebraic constraints, arising from interconnection and interface conditions or balance laws.

-The PDE is then discretized in space using a grid hierarchy of coarse to very fine grids that allow for accuracy adjustment.
-Space discretization results in a system of ordinary differential equations (ODEs) or differential-algebraic equations (DAEs) if we add the constraints.
+The PDE is then typically discretized in space using a grid hierarchy of coarse to very fine grids that allow for accuracy adjustment.
+Space discretization results in a system of ordinary differential equations (ODEs) or differential-algebraic equations (DAEs) if we have constraints.

 The resulting dynamical model can be further simplified using reduced order modeling.
 In this way, the accuracy of the resulting simulation can be adjusted based on a user-defined tolerance used in the model reduction algorithm.
-Then, depending on the application, one can use a suitable model based on given accuracy and computation time requirements.
+Then, depending on the application, one can use a suitable model based on given accuracy and computing-time requirements.

 On the other hand, one can describe the dynamics of the physical system by means of a data-driven realization using measurements from the physical system.
-A data-driven realization can also be used to model a predefined lumped parameter model.
+A data-driven realization can also be used to derive a predefined lumped parameter model.
 Alternatively, the lumped parameters can be estimated from the discretized PDE.
 However, these methods typically do not provide any guarantees about the estimation of the error.

 In addition, we also require the simulation to be adaptive to the electrical machine specifications and parameters.
-We should be able to have a simulation setup where a new simulation can be obtained if some electrical machine part is changed or the electrical machine itself is changed in a factory for example.
-This is particularly true when dealing with high power electric motors that can have power up to 100 MW \cite{RyuE20}.
+For this, we need a simulation setup, where a new simulation can be obtained if some part of the electrical machine is modified or the electrical machine itself is e.g.~exchanged in a factory.
+This is particularly important when dealing with high power electric motors that can have power up to 100 MW \cite{RyuE20}.
 These motors are generally custom-made and thus models have to be adapted to each new motor produced.
-In addition, one has to consider effects that may affect its lifetime.
+In addition, one has to consider effects that may affect its life cycle.
 For example, the vibrations that result from the operation of these huge machines can end up damaging the machine and shorten its lifetime \cite{thoD99,scheffer2004}.